jefimh/OutFast/README.md

 java Game
 ```

-> **Assistant's note:** If you have a version of Java less that 14 then you will get a compile error linked to the Switch
+> **Assistant's note:** If you have a version of Java less than 14 then you will get a compile error linked to the Switch
 > statement in `CommandParser.java` (see below).
 Ric did when he tested this code.
 The solution is to goto https://www.oracle.com/java/technologies/downloads/
 >  and update your runtime.
 You can always check your version of Java in the terminal by typing `$ java --version`

-Once you have played the game and explored what you can do (which is not a lot) take a look in the source code
+Once you have played the game and explored what you can do (which is not a lot) take a look at the source code
 and try to understand how the game works.
 You don't need to understand everything, but the comments in the code should
 hopefully explain the most important parts.
-In the `parse` method of the `CommandParser` class you will also find
+In the `parse` method of the `CommandParser` class, you will also find
 a `switch` expression, which is a more compact way of writing branching code.
 You can find a summary of `switch`
 expressions below.